 Fast forward to today, and Resolute Legal has represented clients in every province except Quebec (due to licensing barriers).
 We now focus on all types of disability claims: short-term disability, long-term disability, CPP disability, workers’ compensation, disability tax credit, and disability-related employment claims.
 We continue our tradition of education-based marketing.
 We serve clients nationwide and have offices in Toronto, Halifax, and Moncton.

 We still mail out free books!
 I have now published three consumer books on disability claims.
 You can get one by subscribing to our email newsletter, The Insider.
 One of my free books, The Beginner’s Guide to CPP Disability, had a run as a bestseller on Amazon.
-The third edition of my original book, A Beginner’s Guide to Disability Insurance Claims is due out in 2021 along with a highly anticipated book called Disability Claim Secrets.
+The third edition of my original book, A Beginner’s Guide to Disability Insurance Claims, is due out in 2023, along with a highly anticipated book called Disability Claim Secrets.

 We have refined a process for winning disability claims.
 It’s called The Story Alignment Method ™.
 This process focuses on winning your claim in a way that shows everyone that going on disability leave was the last thing you wanted to do.
 This is important.
 So many clients tell us that one of the biggest challenges of living with a disability is when others don’t believe them — including insurance companies, government agencies, family, and co-workers,

 We still believe in education first, so you can make the best decisions about your claim.
-We use a client-centered philosophy in everything we do.
-This means we try to deliver services that people want, rather than services lawyers want to sell.
+We use a client-centred philosophy in everything we do.
+This means we try to deliver services that people want rather than services lawyers want to sell.
 We help at all stages of the claim, including applications, appeals, hearings, and lawsuits.
 We put you first and back that up with our 100% Satisfaction & Fair Fee Guarantee.

 I am so proud of where Resolute Legal is today.
 One of the keys to our success has been hiring underdogs to fight for the underdogs!
 This is no joke.
 I couldn’t be prouder of our team and their commitment to Resolute Legal’s mission.